 To configure Split SSO, do the following:

-- Navigate to the Split user interface and in the left hand navigation, click the initials at the top left and select Admin settings.
+- Navigate to the Split user interface and in the left navigation, click the top button and select Admin settings.

 - Under Organizational settings, select Security.
 The Security page appears.